The 2 Syntactic Categories of Adjectives

 "These students are smart."

-Any adjective that appears after the noun or pronoun it describes with a linking verb in between is a Predicative Adjective.
+Any adjective appearing after the noun or pronoun it describes, with a linking verb in between, is a predicative adjective.

 Comments